Table of contents:

 - They may read or write words like no for on, rat for tar, won for now, saw for was.

 - They may read or write 17 for 71.

 - They may mirror write letters, numbers and words.

 Sequencing refers to our ability to perceive items in a specific order, and also to remember that sequence.
 In saying the days of the week, months of the year, a telephone number, the alphabet, and in counting, the order of the elements is of paramount importance.

 Many dyslexics have trouble with sequencing.
-Naturally this will affect their ability to read and spell correctly.
+Naturally, this will affect their ability to read and spell correctly.
 After all, every word consists of letters in a specific sequence.
-In order to read one has to perceive the letters in sequence, and also remember what word is represented by the sequence of letters in question.
+To read one has to perceive the letters in sequence, and also remember what word is represented by the sequence of letters in question.
 By simply changing the sequence of the letters in name, it can become mean or amen.

 The following are a few of the dyslexia symptoms that indicate sequencing difficulties:

 - When reading, the dyslexic may put letters in the wrong order, reading felt as left, act as cat, reserve as reverse, expect as except.